Lavonte David: College career

 In 2010, he transferred to Nebraska, where he set the school's single-season record for tackles with 152, in his first year with the team.
 In a game against South Dakota State, David recorded a career-high 19 tackles, the seventh- most in school history.
 After the season, David was named first-team All-American by Rivals.com and CBS, unanimous first-team Big 12 and Big 12 Newcomer of the Year, as selected by the coaches.

 As a senior, David led Nebraska with 133 tackles and ranked third in the Big Ten in tackles per game.

 He also led Nebraska in tackles for loss (13.0), sacks (5.5), interceptions (2), forced fumbles (2) and fumble recoveries (2) in 2011.
 At the conclusion of the season, he was named First-team All-Big Ten by both the coaches and media.
 He was also the winner of the inaugural Butkus-Fitzgerald Linebacker of the Year, awarded to the best linebacker in the Big Ten.

-David started all 27 games he played in at Nebraska (2010–11), recording 285 tackles, 28 tackles for loss, 11.5 sacks, two interceptions, 12 passes defensed, three forced fumbles and two fumbles recovered.
+David started all 27 games he played in at Nebraska (2010–11), recording 285 tackles, 28 tackles for loss, 11.5 sacks, two interceptions, 12 passes defended, three forced fumbles and two fumbles recovered.
 His 285 career tackles rank fourth in school history, and most by a two-year player.

 In May 2021, in fulfillment of a promise to his late mother, David graduated from the University of Nebraska, receiving his B.S. in Criminology and Criminal Justice.

 Professional career

+Pre-draft

-David entered the 2012 NFL Draft and attended the NFL Scouting Combine in Indianapolis, Indiana.
+David entered the 2012 NFL draft and attended the NFL Scouting Combine in Indianapolis, Indiana.
 He completed all of the combine and positional drills.
 Teams spoke about possibly moving him to safety as they thought he was undersized to play linebacker in the NFL.

 David was projected to be a second or third round pick by Sports Illustrated and NFL draft experts.
 At the conclusion of the pre-draft process, David was ranked as the third best outside linebacker in the draft by DraftScout.com, was ranked the fourth best outside linebacker prospect by NFL analyst Mike Mayock, and was ranked the tenth best outside linebacker in the draft by Sports Illustrated.

 2012

 The Tampa Bay Buccaneers selected David in the second round with the 58th overall pick in the 2012 NFL Draft.
 The Buccaneers traded their third (68th overall) and fourth round (126th overall) pick to the Houston Texans in order to move up to the second round and draft David.
 In exchange, the Buccaneers received the Texans' second and seventh round (233rd overall) picks in 2012.
-He was the ninth linebacker drafted in 2012 and also became the highest drafted linebacker from Nebraska since Barrett Ruud in 2005.
+He was the ninth linebacker drafted in 2012 and also became the highest drafted linebacker from Nebraska since Barrett Ruud in 2005, who was also drafted by the Buccaneers.